-Gross profit, operating income, operating income before depreciation and amortization (herein referred to as earnings before interest, taxes, depreciation and amortization ["EBITDA"]), cash flow from operating activities before changes in non-cash working capital components and interest and income taxes paid, net debt-to-total capitalization and net debt-to-EBITDA are financial measures not prescribed by IFRS and are not likely to be comparable to similar measures presented by other issuers.
+Gross profit, gross profit margin, operating income before depreciation and amortization (herein referred to as earnings before interest, taxes, depreciation and amortization ["EBITDA"]), EBITDA margin, operating income margin, cash flow from operating activities before changes in non-cash working capital components and interest and income taxes paid, net debt-to-total capitalization and net debt-to-EBITDA are financial measures not prescribed by IFRS and are not likely to be comparable to similar measures presented by other issuers.

-Management considers these non-IFRS measures to be useful information to assist knowledgeable investors understand the Company's operating results, financial condition and cash flows as they provide additional measures of its performance.
+Management considers these non-IFRS measures to be useful information to assist knowledgeable investors to understand the Company's operating results, financial condition and cash flows as they provide additional measures of its performance.
 Please refer to the Company's MD&A for a reconciliation of net income to EBITDA.